Macedon Ranges Shire

 Population and household forecasts, 2011 to 2036, prepared by .id the population experts, August 2017.

 Note: The migration flows depicted above are historical and do not represent future or forecast migration flows or subsequent council boundary changes.
 The arrows represent migration flows to the area as a whole and do not indicate an origin or destination for any specific localities within the area.
 Overseas flow shows overseas arrivals only, based on answers to the census question “where did the person usually live 5-years ago.

 Housing role and functionMacedon Ranges Shire has a long history of urban and rural development, and this coupled with changes to the transport network has created some diversity in the role and function of areas within the Shire.
 In addition, the natural amenity of the region creates a pull factor not only for families but also attracts tree changers and some retirees.
 Areas closer to Melbourne such as Gisborne and Riddells Creek, which have access to the Calder Freeway and/or train network, are highly attractive to families with young children.
 Kyneton, which is located further from Melbourne in a region of high amenity, has a dual housing market consisting of families and retirees.

 There are signficant differences in the supply of residential land within the Shire that will influence population and housing outcomes over the forecast period.
-Greenfield sites have been identified in Gisborne, Riddells Creek, Kyneton and Romsey, but there will also be additions to the dwelling stock through infill opportunities in the established parts of town.
+Greenfield sites have been identified in Gisborne, Riddells Creek, Kyneton and Romsey, but there will also be additions to the dwelling stock through infill opportunities in the established parts of town where appropriate zoning will allow for certain net gain of dwellings.
 In contrast, planning and environmental constraints will result in minimal population and dwelling change in Macedon and Mount Macedon District.
-Overall, the population of the Shire is forecast to grow modestly over the forecast period, reaching 64,562 at 2036.
+Overall, the population of the Shire is forecast to experience a steady level of growth over the forecast period, reaching 64,901 at 2036.